I think we can all agree on this point: It’s really difficult to stand out in your customers’ busy inboxes.

 To his delight, he received back more than 200 cards–about 35%.

-But the interesting thing is: he had never met any of those people.
+But the interesting thing is: that he had never met any of those people.

-The urge of reciprocity was so strong, that 200 people felt obligated to send back a Christmas card, even though they didn’t know the sender.
+The urge for reciprocity was so strong, that 200 people felt obligated to send back a Christmas card, even though they didn’t know the sender.

 How to use it

 Reciprocity in email marketing can also be a powerful motivator for greater sales.

 You can do this in many ways, but one of those is by unexpectedly giving something of value to your customers.